BrianStritch/i-think-therefore-i-blog/README.md

 In our next video, we're going to add content to  this index.html file and wire up our first URL.

 # __Creating Our First View__
-WHAT IS IT? ---- Our first view
+WHAT IS IT? ---- Our first view<br>
-WHAT DOES IT DO? ---- Allows us to view our blog post list HOW DO YOU USE IT? ---- Follow the three step process to creating new views
+WHAT DOES IT DO? ---- Allows us to view our blog post list <br>
+HOW DO YOU USE IT? ---- Follow the three step process to creating new views<br>

 In our previous video, we completed step one  of our checklist and we built the view code.
 In this video, we'll finish step two to create